KDE/digikam-doc/image_editor/enhancement_tools.rst

 Accessing the Tool
 ~~~~~~~~~~~~~~~~~~

-1. Open an image in the digiKam editor
+1. Open an image in the digiKam editor.
+2. From the canvas, select a rectangle area around the subject.
-2. Select :menuselection:`Tools --> Enhance --> Background Blur`
+2. Select :menuselection:`Enhance --> Background Blur`.
-3. The tool interface will appear in the right sidebar
+3. The tool interface will appear in the right sidebar.

 Tool Interface
 ~~~~~~~~~~~~~~